What are fossils?

 They may be found in very wet or very dry environments (where lack of oxygen prevents decay) or because they have been burnt (like charcoal or ash remains from a fire).

 Another way is because they have been ‘mineral replaced’.
-These plants and insects become fossilised because their organic tissue is replaced by salts.
+These plants and insects become fossilised because salts replace their organic tissue.

 What are mineral salts?

 Mineral salts are present in bone, tooth enamel, dairy products and plant material.
 They are also in the food we eat and the faeces we produce.

 If there are sufficient salts from, for example, decaying faeces, animal dung or dumped organic waste, and enough liquid, the salts can move into the remains of plants and insects and replace their tissue.